 Self-employed individuals who want to pay themselves using cryptocurrency will need to report their earnings as self-employed income.
 You’ll have to use the 1099-NEC (for dollar amounts) plus the 1040 (for crypto amounts) if you made over $600 in cryptocurrency in 2021.

 If you received virtual currency as payment for services and you’re considered an employee by your employer, you’ll continue to use the W-2 for your dollar amount income, if applicable, plus the 1040 for cryptocurrency.
 If you received payment as a freelancer, you’re self-employed.
+Blockchain also offers you a lucrative and secure career path, if you are interested find here the best hire blockchain jobs.

 Regardless, cryptocurrency is considered personal income, even if you own a business.